Management of Decompensated Liver Disease

 • Assess for alcohol withdrawal

-• Dietary assessment
+• Refer for dietician assessment

 • In encephalopathy (signs = mental slowness, confusion, drowsiness, liver flap), assess for the following precipitants and treat as appropriate:

-• Tap ascites if present for WCC, protein content and culture (see below)
+• Tap ascites if present for WCC, protein content and culture (see below).

-• Arrange chest x-ray
+• Arrange chest x-ray.

 • Bleeding